 We have good links with Mawnan Preschool.
 The EYFS teacher and team meets with staff to discuss new intake children.
-In the summer term, where possible the class visits the preschool.
+Visits to other feeder settings are encouraged in the Summer term although this is not possible a zoom or phone conversation will take place between the child's key worker and teacher.